SergeyTelnov/rsschool-cv/cv.md

 ##### About Me:

-I am a beginner frontend developer, I studied on my own, I really like this profession, I plan to become a senoir developer
+I am a beginner frontend developer, I studied on my own, I really like this profession, I plan to become a senior developer

 ---